Center for Language Studies

 Language Study Electives

-• 2 courses taught in the same language and in the language needed for the experiential learning component (study abroad or internship).
+• Two courses taught in the same language and in the language needed for the experiential learning component (study abroad or internship).
 Please consult Brown's Course Bulletin for details about which language courses count toward the certificate.

 Area Perspectives Elective